aamirWasi/Interview-Preparation-V1/README.md

     }
 }
 ```
-**When to Avoid Default Methods?**
+**👉When to Avoid Default Methods?**
 1. Over-complicating interfaces: If you add too many default methods, interfaces can become bloated and harder to understand.
 2. Increased coupling: Default methods can sometimes introduce coupling between the interface and its implementations, which can make future changes more difficult.
 3. Breaking SOLID principles: If you're not careful, default methods can violate principles like Single Responsibility Principle (SRP) by adding too much behavior to an interface that should focus solely on abstraction.
-## Q9.1: What is the difference between an abstract class and an interface?
+## 🤔Q9.1: What is the difference between an abstract class and an interface?
 In C#, both abstract classes and interfaces are types that enable polymorphism, allowing objects of different classes to be treated as objects of a common super class.
 However, they serve different purposes and have different rules.
 1. **Abstract Classes**: Provide a base class with some implementation and abstract methods that derived classes must implement.
 2. **Interfaces**: Define a contract that classes must follow but do not provide any implementation.

-**Interview Tip**: Use an abstract class when there is shared behavior among subclasses, but use an interface when different classes need to follow the same contract, without enforcing shared behavior.
+**👉Interview Tip**: Use an abstract class when there is shared behavior among subclasses, but use an interface when different classes need to follow the same contract, without enforcing shared behavior.
 ```c#
 public abstract class Payment
 {